-The new vaccine is effective for more than 8 years, while the old vaccine lasted for just 3-5 years.
-The old vaccine also didn't prevent people from being carriers of the bacteria; the new one does. "
+The new vaccine is effective for more than eight years, while the old vaccine lasted for just three to five years.
+The old vaccine also didn't prevent people from being carriers of the bacteria; the new one does."

 Please consult your private physicians on this matter and let me know if I can be of any assistance to you regarding this or any other concerns you might have about your son or daughter.
 You may contact the nurse by calling 479-524-7320 or by email RHostler@jbu.edu